synergycodes/overflow-ui/README.md

 ### 📦 Installation

-Use one of the commands below to add **overflow-ui** to your project:
+Use one of the commands below to add **Overflow UI** to your project:

 ```bash
 npm install @synergycodes/overflow-ui